-My newest book, Martha's Vineyard in the American Revolution explores the Revolution as it unfolded across the Vineyard.
+Martha's Vineyard in the American Revolution explores the Revolution as it unfolded across the Vineyard.
 The Island was impacted by events from London to Boston, and Vineyarders feared severing ties with the mother country.
 British patrols along Vineyard Sound, and incursions on the Elizabeth Islands threatened the tranquility of Island life.
 War was imminent.

 Vineyarders were a cagey lot.
 They sought safety first, then independence.
 That middle ground led to ostensibly being considered neutral by both Loyalists and Patriots, although the majority of Vineyarders tended toward independence.
 Learn how this story unfolded over the course of the war, from pre-war debates over the Stamp Act in the 1760s to the desperate activities of the late 1770s.
 Martha's Vineyard was right there, as the action unfolded during the Revolution.

 Read the tale of Vineyarders who lead their fellow Islanders in the War for Independence.
 Discover the background of myths we've heard over the years, from the Liberty Pole ladies to General Grey's Raid.
 Learn the back-story of what really happened.
 Grasp the depth of dismay at an attack by the British on the Vineyarder's homeland.